ARCTraining/data-vis/docs/02-first-plot.md

 ## Refresher on the Python ecosystem

 One of the pre-requisites for this course is some basic Python experience, but don't worry if you've forgotten how things work.
 For this course, we will be *importing* a variety of different libraries.
-Do this in the first cell of your notebook:
+It is a good practice to do this in the first cell of your notebook:

 ```{python}
 import matplotlib.pyplot